 Code Actions are an umbrella term for "Quick Fixes" and "Refactorings".
 They are actions that change the file (or more than one file) to resolve a diagnostic or apply a standard refactor technique.
 For instance, extracting a block of code into a separate method is usually called "Extract Method" and is a "Refactoring".
 Whereas "add a missing semicolon" would resolve a diagnostic that warns about a missing semicolon.

-This package presents Code Actions as a bluish clickable annotation positioned to the right of the viewport.
+This package presents "Quick Fix" Code Actions as a bluish clickable annotation positioned to the right of the viewport.
 Alternatively, they can be presented as a light bulb in the Gutter Area.

 Sublime Text has no concept of Code Actions.